Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 ## Author

-Fuelish was created by [Aryaman Srivastava](@actuallyaryaman) and [Asvin Jain](@asvin1), two fuel-saving ninjas who believe that the only thing better than a full tank of gas is a full tank of gas that didn't break the bank.
+Fuelish was created by [Aryaman Srivastava](https://github.com/actuallyaryaman) and [Asvin Jain](https://github.com/asvin1), two fuel-saving ninjas who believe that the only thing better than a full tank of gas is a full tank of gas that didn't break the bank.
 If you have any questions or feedback, you can reach out to us at  We promise to respond faster than a V8 engine revving up!

 ## License

 Fuelish is licensed under the GNU V3 License.
 See the [LICENSE](LICENSE) file for details.
 This license ensures that if you become a millionaire because of the money you saved using Fuelish, you'll still have to give us credit for it.

-## Acknowledgements

-[Adit Kaushal](https://www.99acres.com) for-...
-We can't remember.